2017 Ozamiz police raid: Incident

-On July 30, 2017, 2:30am (PST), the encounter took place at several Parojinog's properties in Barangays Baybay San Roque and Baybay Santa Cruz.
-The Ozamiz City police and the Criminal Investigation Group (CIDG)-Region 10 issued six search warrants against city mayor Reynaldo "Aldong" Parojinog Sr. and two others - for reportedly storing guns in his house, as well as Vice Mayor Nova Princess Parojinog-Echavez, and City Councilor Ricardo "Ardot" Parojinog, the farm houses of Mayor Parojinog, Board Member Octavio "Avio" Parojinog Jr., and one other.
+On July 30, 2017, 2:30am (PST), the raids took place at several of Parojinog's properties in Barangays Baybay San Roque and Baybay Santa Cruz.
+The Ozamiz City police and the Criminal Investigation Group issued six search warrants against city mayor Reynaldo "Aldong" Parojinog Sr. and two others – for reportedly storing guns in his house – as well as Vice Mayor Nova Princess Parojinog-Echavez, and City Councilor Ricardo "Ardot" Parojinog, and for the farm houses of Mayor Parojinog, Board Member Octavio "Avio" Parojinog Jr., and one other person.

-Senior Supt.
-Jaysen de Guzman, head of the Misamis Occidental provincial police office, said that before the CIDG was about to serve a warrant, the Parojinogs' security fired at them, prompting police to retaliate.
-Parojinogs' aide Jeffrey Ocang, however, denied that there had been an exchange of gunfire and said "the mayor's camp did not fire a shot."
-De Guzman said that the clash between the Parojinogs' men lasted two hours, and they managed to breach the mayor's house but were still met by the mayor's resistance.
+Senior Superintendent Jaysen de Guzman, head of the Misamis Occidental provincial police office, said that the CIDG was about to serve a warrant, when the Parojinogs' security fired at them, prompting police to retaliate.
+Parojinogs' aide Jeffrey Ocang denied that there had been an exchange of gunfire and said "the mayor's camp did not fire a shot."
+De Guzman said that the clash with Parojinogs' men lasted two hours, and that police managed to breach the mayor's house, but was still met with resistance by the mayor.
 The authorities recovered an M79 rifle, grenades, .45 pistols, about P1.4 million in cash, 500 grams of suspected illegal drugs, two cellphones, and an M16 rifle in the Mayor's house.

-One shotgun, three rocket propelled grenade launchers, two hand grenades, eight M79 ammunition, and an M79 rifle were recovered from councilor Parojinog.
-A cellphone video, obtained by GMA News, was recorded during the raid showing Vice Mayor Nova Princess Parojinog-Echavez, Reynaldo's daughter, suddenly getting something from her bag while the police were conducting an inspection in her room inside her house.
-But the female police caught her doing something and they had to pry open her hands to get the item, which is packet with something white inside recovered from her hand.
-They immediately put the handcuff on her.
-The police found in the Parojinog-Echavez's home: 10 plastic sachets of crystal meth ("shabu"), 50 pieces of rolled aluminum foil, 500 pieces of P1,000 bills, 1,800 pieces of P500 bills, one M16 Blackwater rifle, one M16 magazine and 13 live ammunition for M16.
+One shotgun, three rocket propelled grenade launchers, two hand grenades, eight M79 ammunition, and an M79 rifle were recovered from councilor Parojinog's house.

+A cellphone video, obtained by GMA News, was recorded during the raid showing Vice Mayor Nova Princess Parojinog-Echavez, Reynaldo's daughter, suddenly getting something from her bag while the police were searching her room inside her house.
+The female police officer caught her doing something and had to pry open her hands to get the item, a packet with something white inside.
+The police immediately arrested her.
+The police found 10 plastic sachets of crystal meth ("shabu"), 50 pieces of rolled aluminum foil, 500 P1,000 bills, 1,800 P500 bills, one M16 rifle, one M16 magazine and 13 live rounds for an M16 inside her house.

-The resulting incident killed all 15 people including Reynaldo Parojinog Sr., his wife Susan, and his siblings Octavio Jr. and Mona.
-Parojinog-Echavez and her brother Reynaldo Jr., children of Reynaldo, were arrested and transferred to the national police headquarters at Camp Crame in Manila.
+15 people were killed during the raid, including Reynaldo Parojinog Sr., his wife Susan, and his siblings Octavio Jr. and Mona.
+Parojinog-Echavez and her brother Reynaldo Jr. were arrested and transferred to the national police headquarters at Camp Crame in Manila.